Chung Ling High School: Early Wang Yoong Nien-era (1952–1955)

 Soon after David Chen's death, Wang Yoong Nien, the school Dean, assumed his position as headmaster pro tempore.
 He was formally appointed as the temporary headmaster on 1 June 1952.
 A grand ceremony took place on 4 February 1953, commemorating the late-David Chen.
 Construction of the school hostel complex was complete and inaugurated on 30 May 1953.
 The hostel has a capacity of 250 boarding students with a dining hall capable of hosting 800 people.
-The dining hall was renamed Huai-en Hall (Huai-en Ting, Chinese: 懷恩廳; "恩" in reference to the late-David Chen's middle name) in memoriam of the late-David Chen.
+The dining hall was renamed Huai-en Hall (Huai-en Ting, Chinese: 怀恩厅; "恩" in reference to David Chen's middle name) in memoriam of the late David Chen.

 In 1954, the central portion of the campus complex was extended, forming a clock tower six stories tall.
 Construction lasted until 1955.
 16 semi-detached houses were built behind the campus as residences for teachers, staffs, and their families.
 Primary school classes, which had been in operation since 1917, were permanently terminated in 1955.